spree-contrib/spree_drop_ship/README.md

 * spree_marketplace
 * spree_related_products

 Please Note: If you intend to use any of these extensions you should install them before installing spree_drop_ship so that spree_drop_ship's migrations are run last.
+You should also place spree_drop_ship AFTER all other extensions in your Gemfile.

 Installation
 ------------